MarkD833/RCBUS-68xxx/boards/68000_CPU_Board/README.md

 # Note
 - CPU Clock
   + The clock - X1 in the schematic - can be anything up to the max clock of your 68000.
 I'm using a 7.3728MHz clock but an 18.432MHz clock works with my 20MHz 68HC000.
+Any faster clock and there are likely to be issues with the timing of the EEPRMs and RAM chips.
 - Error
   + MREQ & IORQ Activity LEDs - The silkscreen labels I/O & MEM are the wrong way round!
   + Missing 4K7 pullup on the M1 signal - wire link M1 to a spare pin on RN1.